rudyacu/BerealC/README.md

 - [ ] Users can pull to refresh their feed and see a loading indicator
 - [ ] Users can infinite-scroll in their feed to see past the 10 most recent photos
-- [ ] Users can see location and time of photo upload in the feed
+- [*] Users can see time of photo upload in the feed
 - [*] User is able to logout
 - [*] User stays logged in when app is closed and open again